ROVI-org/services-demonstration/docs/services.md

 We use the Moirae package for online state estimation, which describes state estimators as Python objects.
 As such, the endpoint requires the name of the data source and

-- A Python script which creates the estimator as a variable named `estimator`
+- A Python script which defines two functions:
+  - `perform_offline_estimation`: Takes a BatteryDataset as input, generates initial guesses for ASOH and transient state
+  - `make_estimator`: Takes initial guesses for ASOH and state, returns an OnlineEstimator
 - Any files which must be in the same directory as the Python script
+- Optionally: A minimum amount of data required to start estimation

 ### Estimator Status

 The `/online/status` endpoint prints the current estimates of battery health.
 Each record contains at least:

+- If an estimator is ready for use
 - The latest time at which the health was estimated
 - The names of every parameter being estimated
 - The mean and covariance of a probability distribution for the parameters